Ferruginol: Preservation

 As a polar terpenoid, ferruginol was thought to have poor preservation potential.
 However, the discovery of resin fossils provided unaltered natural diterpenoids that can be used to understand botanical diversity during a given geological age.
 Analysis of macrofossils or clay sediments is also used to identify the presence of ferruginol, though these samples may not be fully preserved.
 Comparing the composition of fossilized coal or clay from the same region as resin fossils can indicate the original biological precursors of these samples.
 Additionally, the diagenetic alterations of fossils can be used to understand the environmental changes in the time after they were formed.
 General abietane diterpenoid abietic acids have been connected to the diagenetic products simonellite and retene.
 Microbial and abiotic degradation make it so most conifer biomarkers cannot be linked to specific species, so it is especially useful to find resinous samples that are able to provide more detailed identification.

 Due to the improved preservation of ferruginol and other diterpenoids in fossil resin, they have been found to be underrepresented in sediment samples when compared to angiosperms, whose leaf waxes are more free to disperse throughout the sample.
 Even in regions known to have a high abundance of conifers, sediment samples have been found to contain little to no unaltered diterpenoids.
-The relative of abundance of conifers cannot therefore not be directly determine from biomarker concentrations in sediment samples, as this will be biased by preservation.
+The relative of abundance of conifers cannot therefore be directly determined from biomarker concentrations in sediment samples, as this will be biased by preservation.

 The presence of ferruginol has also been used in more modern samples as biological tracers.
 For example, analyzing the honeybee product propolis helps establish the main botanical source collected by the bees.